Interfaith visit to Jerusalem during Gaza conflict yields more nuanced views from some U.S. clergy, lay leaders.

-A faculty member at the McAfee School of Theology in Atlanta, Rev. David Garber, a Baptist, traveled to Israel last month, during the height of Israel’s war against Hamas in Gaza, feeling troubled by the “asymmetrical power structure in the current conflict and the asymmetrical loss of civilian life.”
+A faculty member at the McAfee School of Theology in Atlanta, Rev. David Garber, a Baptist, traveled to Israel recently, during the height of Israel’s war against Hamas in Gaza, troubled by the “asymmetrical power structure in the current conflict and the asymmetrical loss of civilian life.”

-But following formal study sessions in an interfaith study program sponsored by the American Jewish Committee, based at the Shalom Hartman Institute in Jerusalem, and informal discussions with a wide range of Israelis and some Palestinian Arabs, Rev. Garber returned home with what he called a more balanced view of the Israeli-Palestinian conflict.
+But following formal study sessions in an interfaith study program jointly sponsored by the American Jewish Committee and the Shalom Hartman Institute in Jerusalem -- hosted at the Institure -- and informal discussions with a wide range of Israelis and some Palestinian Arabs, Rev. Garber returned home with what he called a more balanced view of the Israeli-Palestinian conflict.

-“I am still troubled by this asymmetry,” he said, referring to some estimates that half to three-quarters of the nearly 2,000 Palestinian deaths have been civilians, while 64 Israeli soldiers and three civilians have been killed in the month-long fighting.
-“But I have a deeper sense of the complexities that give rise to the conflict.”
+“I am still troubled by this asymmetry,” he said, “but I have a deeper sense of the complexities that give rise to the conflict.”

-Middle East politics are not an official part of the Christian Leadership Initiative, which was launched seven years ago to bring Christian clergy and lay leaders to Israel annually for an intensive grounding in Jewish theology and Jewish traditions.
-But this year’s program, set against the backdrop of the Gaza war, gave CLI participants a more personal, and sometimes more sympathetic, view of life in Israel.
+Middle East politics are not an official part of the Christian Leadership Initiative, which was launched seven years ago and brings a group of Christian clergy and lay leaders to Israel annually to give them an intensive grounding in Jewish theology and Jewish traditions.
+But this year’s program, set against the backdrop of two unique factors — tension in Israel because of daily rockets fired from Gaza, and often-deteriorating Jewish-Christian relations in the United States because of increasing hostility to the Zionist cause expressed by some mainline Protestant denominations — gave the CLI participants a more personal view of life in Israel.

-With the Israel-Hamas fighting paused this week as the latest cease-fire appeared to take hold, Israel can count increased empathy from the recent Christian visitors as one unexpected victory.
-That empathy is significant, especially given that the national leadership of some mainline Protestant denominations has grown increasingly distant from Israel in recent years, largely the result of Israel’s policies in the West Bank.
+With the Israel-Hamas fighting apparently over, as Egypt tries to negotiate a long-term peace agreement, Israel can count increased empathy from the recent Christian visitors as one unexpected victory, especially in some mainline Protestant circles whose national leadership has grown increasingly distant from Israel in recent years.
 CLI participants told The Jewish Week that their 10 days in Israel, while not erasing their questions about Israeli treatment of Palestinians, gave them insights into how Israelis deal with issues of the “occupation.”

-The CLI program, which took place a month after the Presbyterian Church of the United States voted in favor of divestment from three U.S. corporations that do business in the West Bank, is part of an ongoing effort among several Jewish organizations to combat a growing antagonism toward Israel among U.S. Protestants.
-(American Evangelicals tend to be very supportive of Israel and its West Bank policies.)
+The CLI program, which took place a month after the Presbyterian Church of the United States voted in favor of divestment from three U.S. corporations that do business in the West Bank, is part of an ongoing effort that several Jewish organizations conduct to combat a growing antagonism toward Israel among U.S. Protestants.
+(Evangelicals here tend to be very supportive of Israel and its policies on the West Bank.)

 “The [Israeli-Palestinian] conflict is not usually central to the [year-long] program’s first phase, but this summer was extraordinary,” said Rabbi Noam Marans, AJC director of interreligious and intergroup relations.
 “Nearly every session and experience inevitably included both the complexity and nuance of Israeli moral response.
 CLI fellows come from intellectual environments in which criticism of Israel can be significant.”